 Student mailboxes are located in the residence halls for the students who live on campus.
-Posting of printed materials (including flyers and banners) must be approved through the Office of Student Affairs.
-Lost and found items may also be recovered at the Office of Student Affairs.
+Posting of printed materials (including flyers and banners) must be approved through Student Affairs.
+Lost and found items may also be recovered in either Campus Safety or Student Affairs.

-J. M. Long Lounge is located near the Campus Bookstore and Rosie's Cafe.
+J. M. Long Lounge is located near the Student Success Center, Campus Bookstore and Rosie's Cafe.
 The Lounge features a comfortable environment for informal student get-togethers as well as a central location for guest speakers, special programs, and information about events and issues of concern to the student body.